 Onlookers saw Scott, who was 68, parking his car on the Vincent Thomas Bridge and leaping into the water below at about 12:30 pm local time, according to Lieutenant Joe Bale, a watch commander for the coroner's office.

 Bale said the body was recovered by law enforcement from the harbor in the afternoon and was subsequently identified as being that of the filmmaker and younger brother of movie director Ridley Scott.

 Bale said there was no immediate evidence leading investigators to believe that Scott's death was anything but a suicide.

 He said an autopsy had not yet been performed.

 The Torrance Daily Breeze newspaper, citing a US Coast Guard official, reported in an online story that a suicide note was found inside Scott's car, which was parked on the cable-suspension bridge.

 The bridge, the surface of which clears the harbor's navigation channel by a height of about 56 meters, connects the port district of San Pedro at the southern tip of Los Angeles to Terminal Island in the harbor.

 Scott, born in North Shields, Northumberland, England, and frequently seen behind the camera in his signature faded red baseball cap, is credited with directing more than two dozen movies and television shows and producing nearly 50 titles.

-His directing credits also include the Eddie Murphy comedy Beverly Hills Cop II, the racing drama Days of Thunder, which also featured Cruise, and the runaway train blockbuster, Unstoppable, which starred Denzel Washington.
+His directing credits also include the Eddie Murphy comedy Beverly Hills Cop I_, the racing drama_Days of Thunder, which also featured Cruise, and the runaway train blockbuster, Unstoppable, which starred Denzel Washington.